tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 I once worked in a team where a Git graph could become an emotional event.

 The code might compile.
 The tests might pass.
-The useful change might already be on its way into `main`.
+The useful change might already be ready for `main`.

 But if one branch grew from another, and the child eventually landed while the parent did not, someone in leadership would look at the graph and say: